JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

     In the DELETE request, KMongo's [type-safe queries](https://litote.org/kmongo/typed-queries/) are used to obtain and remove the correct `ShoppingListItem` from the database.

 3. Start the server using the `run` task, and navigate to [`http://localhost:9090/`](http://localhost:9090/).
-At first start, you'll be greeted by an empty shopping list – as is expected when querying an empty database.
+On the first start, you'll be greeted by an empty shopping list as is expected when querying an empty database.
 4. Add some items to your shopping list.
 The server will save them to the database.
 5. To check this, restart the server and reload the page.